 10 Common Birth Injuries

 Did your child suffer a life-altering injury during pregnancy or birth due to medical negligence?
-At Allen & Scofield Injury Lawyers, LLC, we have successfully represented many children that suffered harm before, during, or after birth, whether the mother delivered the child vaginally or through a cesarean section (C-section).
+At Graham Scofield Injury Lawyers, we have successfully represented many children that suffered harm before, during, or after birth, whether the mother delivered the child vaginally or through a cesarean section (C-section).

 10 Common Birth Injuries